• Skip to primary navigation

 Creamy Chicken Florentine

-This Creamy Chicken Florentine recipe has tender pan-fried chicken coated in an amazing garlic spinach white wine cream sauce!
-Ready in only 30 minutes.
+This creamy Chicken Florentine recipe has tender pan-fried chicken coated in an amazing garlic spinach white wine cream sauce!
+It's ready in only 30 minutes.

 Ingredients